icsdef3nder/xDomeAlert_WebApp/USER_MANUAL.md

 If a user without the appropriate role attempts to access an admin-only page, they will receive an HTTP 403 (Forbidden) response.

+Admin should be member of the group `xdome-admin` Viewer should be member of the group `xdome-viewer`

 ### 2.3 Browser requirements

 The UI is built for modern, evergreen browsers (recent versions of Chromium,